 As you upload data to Anna, she scans your data to find unexpected changes.
 If found, Anna surfaces insights that may require further investigation in cards.
-These insights are automatically surfaced in Discover and Top Insights.
+These insights are automatically surfaced in Discover and Missions.

 What types of insights does Anna look for?